Best Tool Storage and Transport Ideas From Pros

 Stow the Little Stuff

 Parachute bags have been my fastener storage system of choice for at least 30 years now.
 Why?
-Cuz they’re not made out of plastic, which means no lids to open, no hinges or latches to break and no predetermined wrong-size cubbyholes.
+Because they’re not made out of plastic, which means no lids to open, no hinges or latches to break and no predetermined wrong-size cubbyholes.
 Just extremely simple, durable canvas bags with individual pie-wedge shaped pockets held closed or pulled open with a simple cord.
-This isn’t new, space-age technology, just ordinary sewn canvas or nylon fitted with intelligently designed cordage, but it’s one of the best ways on the planet to store and haul all those small things every tradesperson needs every day.
+This isn’t new, space-age technology, just ordinary sewn canvas or nylon fitted with intelligently designed cordage, but it’s one of the best ways on the planet to haul and store all those small tools every tradesperson needs every day.
 They also stack inside a 5-gallon bucket so you can haul a few different bags at the same time.

 – Travis Larson